What is the main difference between humans and all other beings on our planet?

-- Take a pause after the inhale and seal the left nostril with your ring finger
+- Pause after the inhale and seal the left nostril with your ring finger

-- Keep your ring finger in the same place and inhale thought the right side
+- Keep your ring finger in the same place and inhale through the right side.

 - Seal the right nostril with a thumb and exhale through the left.